Phase transitions for contact processes on sparse random graphs via metastability and local limits: Introduction and main results

-\end{theorem} In particular, our theorem implies the second equality in Conjecture~\ref{TAMSconj}. \begin{corollary} Let $\mu$ denote a probability distribution on the non-negative integers and let $(\G_n)_{n\in\N}$ denote configuration graphs on $n$ vertices derived from $\mu$.
+\end{theorem} In particular, our theorem implies the second equality in Conjecture~\ref{TAMSconj}. \begin{corollary} Let $\mu$ denote a probability distribution on the non-negative integers {satisfying \(\sum_{k\geq0}k(k-2)\mu(k)>0\)}, and let $(\G_n)_{n\in\N}$ denote configuration graphs on $n$ vertices derived from $\mu$.
 Then,

 where, for each $n$, $\C_n$ denotes the largest component in $\G_n$ and $\mathscr{T}$ is the local limit of $(\C_n)_{n\in\N}$. \end{corollary} \begin{proof} It is well known that the configuration model converges locally in probability to the unimodular Bienaymé--Galton--Watson tree $\mathscr{T}$ and that the corresponding giant components converge to the limit tree conditioned on non-extinction, see \cite{vanderhofstad2023giant}.
 Hence, Theorem~\ref{thm:configuration model1} applies.
-The converse inequality is provided in~\cite[Theorem 5]{nam_critical_2022}. \end{proof} Our final result concerns lower bounds in probability for the metastable density.
+The converse inequality is provided in~\cite[Theorem 5]{nam_critical_2022}{, cf.\ Remark~\ref{rem:lambda_+}.} \end{proof} Our final result concerns lower bounds in probability for the metastable density.
 For this, consider the condition

-where $\tau^{(n)}_R(o_n)$ denotes the first times that a vertex at distance $R$ from the root is infected in $\G_n$.
-The next statement asserts that~\eqref{eq:almostlocal} is necessary and sufficient for lower bounding the metastable density via the limit's survival probability. \begin{prop} Let $(\G_n)_{n\in\N}$ be a sequence of connected random graphs with $\G_n\underset{n\to\infty}{\overset{\P}{\rightharpoonup}} (\G,o)$, where the limit is distributed according to some extremal distribution $\mathsf Q$.
+where $\tau^{(n)}_R(o_n)$ denotes the first time that a vertex at distance $R$ from the root is infected in $\G_n$. {The event in~\eqref{eq:almostlocal} describes precisely the possible mismatch between survival in the local limit and survival up to the finite observation time \(t(n)\): the infection started at the root has reached distance \(R\), and therefore looks locally like a surviving infection, but it has nevertheless died out before time \(t(n)\).
+Thus the condition says that, after first choosing a large local window, such long excursions followed by early extinction are negligible.} The next statement asserts that~\eqref{eq:almostlocal} is necessary and sufficient for lower bounding the metastable density via the limit's survival probability. \begin{prop} Let $(\G_n)_{n\in\N}$ be a sequence of {finite} connected random graphs with $\G_n\underset{n\to\infty}{\overset{\P}{\rightharpoonup}} (\G,o)$, where the limit is distributed according to some extremal distribution $\mathsf Q$.
 Let $(t(n))_{n\in\N}$ denote a sequence of diverging times.
 Then, \eqref{eq:almostlocal} is equivalent to

 \end{prop}

 This, together with our Theorem~\ref{thm:metastable1} now implies that~\eqref{eq:almostlocal} is equivalent to convergence in probability of the metastable density to the limit's survival probability.